Dealing with Medical Professionals

 16) “Push back!”
 It is inevitable, one day it will happen.
 A doctor, a nurse, a therapist or some other medical professional will challenge the diagnosis or its symptoms and minimize its actual presence.
 “Push back!”.
 Someone’s ignorance, even though they may have a medical or scientific degree, does not negate the fact that you or your child has PVNH.
 If they are unwilling to work with you, with an open mind and open heart, seek another medical professional.
 Our life is complicated enough without adding more frustrating layers to it.

 17) “Advocate” I always felt like if I did not push, nothing would get done and we would not certainly not know what we know today with regards to Ella’s diagnosis and how that disorders presents in babies like her.
 In looking out for her and her health, I became her advocate.
 After her passing, I continued to be and furthermore, I became an advocate for the disease itself.
 Talking about it, blogging about it, bringing awareness to it – every step getting me closer to the finding families who like me have been affected by PVNH.
 And in the process, helping to advance science.
+I have since made it part of my profession.

 18) “Don’t lose hope”.
 Whatever the doctors told you would be the prognosis with regards to your child’s future, don’t take their words as the absolute outcome.
 The bottom line is medicine is only as good as what we, as human, have figured out about how the human body functions.
 And in the case of rare diseases, there is still a lot we still don’t know about.
 Physical challenges may be overcome, learning disabilities too and epilepsy can sometimes be controlled.
+There are no crystal ball.
+And I see that every single day with our PVNH families.

 19) “Live!”
 Although you or your child may have setbacks on many levels because of PVNH, one can live with it.
 Live for the moment, the great ones, the loving ones, the sad ones, the sunrises and the sundowns.
 Every day is a new day, full of hope and opportunities.
 Don’t sell yourself or your child short.
 And don’t ever think of a disability or impairment as absolutely self-limiting.

 20) “Dare are to dream.”
 Medical breakthroughs happen.
 Who is to say that in a future not so distant, some researcher won’t come across a finding that will help PVNH seizures be better managed, or stumble upon a gene therapy to treat some of the symptoms of PVNH.
 Progress in the field of medicine happens daily and it happens with rare diseases too.
-In the last 13 years since Ella was born, as it has before, PVNH has been studied all around the world.
+In the last 16 years since Ella was born, as it has before, PVNH has been studied all around the world.
 And with your involvement, we can change the world of families affected by PVNH, GMH and SBH!